albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 ### 1. The delay of audio played and user gesture to trigger play must be close.

-When user click play button the system will preparing the audio file with send request to TTS API like eleven labs, what if the api request is so long (because the text you send is long)? what if your TTS API has limitation
+When a user clicks the play button, the system will be preparing the audio file by sending a request to a TTS API like ElevenLabs.
+What if the API request takes too long (because the text you send is long)?
+What if your TTS API has limitations?

-It will causing bad experience to the user.
+This will cause a bad experience for the user.

 <details>
   <summary>Read more</summary>

-It will causing bad experience to the user. even in device like ipad and iphone they have rules that the delay between user interaction and the audio played must not exceed 4seconds or it will be fail.
+This will cause a bad experience for the user.
+Even on devices like iPad and iPhone, they have rules that the delay between user interaction and the audio being played must not exceed 4 seconds, or it will fail.

 They will give error like this